Argha-Nilanjon-Nondi/blog-app-laravel/README.md

 <br>

 ## Future Plan
-- Add a home page for both user and admin
+- Add a home page for admin
-- Add a contact form
+- Add a contact pannel for admin
 - Add a setting panel

 ## License